Language-Research-Technology/rrkive-website/content/_index.md

 1. Any conceivable data structure to be described

-2. Vocabularies to be mixed-in as needed; from a core set for all data to domain-specific to project or even dataset-specific terms.
+2. Vocabularies to be mixed-in as needed; from a core set for all data to domain-specific to project or even dataset-specific terms; this can be formalised using *Profiles*.

 3. Interoperability with global research information systems architectures, discovery services etc